andreas-jonsson/virtualxt/README.md

 ### Build

-The emulator is written i pure Go and should compile with only the standard Go [toolchain](https://golang.org/dl/) installed.
+The emulator is written in pure Go and should compile with only the standard Go [toolchain](https://golang.org/dl/) installed.
 Although in that case you are limited to textmode only.
 If you want graphics and sound you need to link with the SDL2 library by passing the build tag ```sdl```.